Porsche Specialist & MOT Station

 Welcome to Braunton Engineering - the renowned provider of Porsche maintenance in Devon and an MOT testing station.

 The business has developed a great reputation over the last seventeen years, offering a comprehensive range of services to fellow Porsche owners.
-Braunton Engineering offer an up-to-date, large garage facility to attend to each Porsche's requirements: Servicing, MOT Testing and Repair, with diagnostics & fault finding, rebuild & restoration work.
+Braunton Engineering offer an up-to-date, large garage facility to attend to each Porsche's requirements: Servicing, MOT Testing and Repair.
+They offer with diagnostics & fault finding, rebuild & restoration work with a labour rate of £55 per hour +VAT.
 Additional expertise includes: Four wheel alignment and corner weighting, air conditioning, alloy wheel straightening, track preparation & performance upgrades.

 The Braunton team offer a wealth of experience from having owned, driven & rebuilt Porsche's since the 1990's.
 Their experience includes track preparation; testing and developing vehicles on track to improve performance and reliability under heavy load.
 Their track experience includes many tracks across the U.K and further afield at Spa Francorchamps and the Nurburgring GP & Nordschleife tracks.
 They are a close-knit team offering an experienced hand, delivering engineering craft skill to ensure owners continue to experience the very best performance from their cars.